yy1588133/top-tools/memory-bank/consolidated_learnings.md

 - Emphasize the importance of mode transitions and their distinct roles in the workflow.
 - Reinforce the value of self-reflection and knowledge capture as integral to task completion.
 - Highlight the benefit of maintaining and updating .clinerules for continuous system improvement.
+- Incorporate user discretion in context window management to balance strict guidelines with user needs.

 ## Editing Markdown Tables in Source Files